-Appendix D. Back up the named saved systems and segments to tape logon maint730 The default password for MAINT730 is WD5JU8QP or the password you selected Ready; T=n.nn/n.nn hh:mm:ss when you installed your system.
+Appendix D. Back up the named saved systems and segments to tape logon maint730 The default password for MAINT730 is : Ready; T=n.nn/n.nn hh:mm:ss when you installed your system.

 1. Log on the system or member you are backing up as MAINT730.